 - State Funds, Competitive Funds: Following the successful change over in West Virginia from a state-controlled workers compensation system to a private competitive market, several states, including Arizona, Colorado and Oklahoma, all of which have workers compensation entities with some degree of state oversight that compete with the private market, have been looking into some form of privatization.
 Some impetus for the sale of these entities is the poor local economy and the resulting budget deficits.

-- Workplace Deaths and Injuries: Bureau of Labor Statistics (BLS) preliminary data show that 4,609 workers were killed on the job in 2011, slightly fewer than in 2010 (4,690) but far fewer than in 2008, when there were 5,071 workplace fatalities.
-The death rate for 2011 per 100,000 workers was 3.5, the same as in 2010 and 2009.
-Many experts attribute the significant drop over the last few years to the poor economy.
-Fewer people were working last year in jobs where many of the fatalities typically occur such as construction.
-Fatal accidents declined to 770, the lowest level since 2003.
-Fatal injuries for this group declined 48 percent from the high reported in 2006.
+- Workplace Deaths and Injuries: Bureau of Labor Statistics (BLS) preliminary data show that 4,383 workers were killed on the job in 2012, fewer than in 2011 (4,693) and far fewer than in 2008, when there were 5,071 workplace fatalities.
+The 2012 total represents the second lowest preliminary total since the BLS first started collecting this data in 1992.
+Many experts attribute the significant drop to the poor economy.
+However, construction industry deaths increased from 738 to 775.

 - Workplace injuries requiring days off work have declined significantly each year since 2002 when the BLS first started using current reporting requirements.
-BLS data show the rate per 10,000 full time employees was 117 in 2011, statistically unchanged from 2010.
-The median number of days off work was eight, the same as last year.
+BLS data show the rate per 100 full-time employees was 3.4 in 2012, continuing the downward pattern of decline that, with the exception of 2011, has been seen for the last decade.

 STATES WITH A STATE-RUN WORKERS COMPENSATION FUND